-About Council of Women World Leaders
+About the Council of Women World Leaders

-The Council of Women World Leaders is an independent, self-governing network of current and former women prime ministers and presidents established in 1996 by Vigdís Finnbogadóttir, President of Iceland (1980-1996) and first woman in the world to be democratically elected president, and Laura Liswood, Secretary General.
+The Council of Women World Leaders is an independent, self-governing network of current and former women prime ministers and presidents established in 1996 by Vigdís Finnbogadóttir, President of Iceland (1980-1996) and first woman in the world to be democratically elected president, Mary Robinson, President of Ireland (1990-1997), and Laura Liswood, Secretary General.
 The Council’s mission is to mobilize the highest-level women leaders globally for collective action on issues of critical importance to women.
 Through its networks, programs and partnerships, the Council promotes good governance and gender equality, and enhances the visibility of women who lead their countries.
 Dalia Grybauskaite (President of Lithuania 2009-Present), serves as Chair of the Council.
 President Grybauskaite can be found both at the Lithuanian government's website and her official Twitter account.
 The Council is an alliance of the UN Foundation.

 A key dimension of the Council’s mission has been to build the capacity of emerging leaders.
-The Council’s Graduate Leaders Programs are a unique opportunity for graduate students to work directly with a leader of stature and influence, most of whom are women.
+The Council’s Graduate Leaders Program is a unique opportunity for graduate students to work directly with a leader of stature and influence, most of whom are women.
 Over the past 10 years of its operation, the Fellowship Program has placed more than 165 students in the offices of Council Members, international organizations, foundations, major policy institutions, and the Council Secretariat in Washington, D.C., to observe firsthand the ways in which leadership is manifested at the highest levels.
 The Council offers three Fellowship Programs: the Environmental Policy Graduate Fellowship Program, the Public Health Policy Graduate Fellowship Program, and the Gender and Public Policy Graduate Fellowship Program.

 Interested graduate-level students are encouraged to apply through the careers centers at their universities.